 How can schools work with parents to address social media threats?

 When it comes to social media threats, schools must be ready to act fast.
-Schools should have a plan to work with parents to monitor students on social media, as there are many potentially dangerous activities on platforms such as TikTok for example, that encourage students to partake in challenges that may cause disruptions to the learning environment and threaten the safety of others.
+Schools should have a plan to work with parents to monitor students on social media and identify potentially dangerous content they may be exposed to.
+For example, on a platform like TikTok, students may be encouraged to partake in viral challenges that could disrupt the learning environment and even threaten the safety of other students.

 Aside from students posing threats to other students, schools and parents must also consider what to do when students pose a threat to themselves.
-With suicide being the second leading cause of death for teens in the U.S., identifying signs and symptoms early on is crucial, as it may prevent a catastrophic event from occurring.
+Suicide is the second leading cause of death for teens in the U.S. It’s crucial to identify signs and symptoms early, as early intervention may help prevent a tragedy.

 While it is important for parents to partner with schools and members of law enforcement, as Dr. Grosso notes, “A lot of the adults on social media [are] not great examples either.”
 She recommends educators partner with parents to teach them how to lead by example and how to have conversations with their children about social media safety.